mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 from {{ mps_extensions() }}, transformation and substitution menus might not be needed at all.
 When you use the language, you only need to use empty substitutions menus for concepts that shouldn't be substituable at all.

-!!! hint "Explain the different menu-related terms."
+!!! hint "Explain the different menu-related terms :beginner:"

     - **Menu definitions** have two flavors *named* and *default* and can be defined in transformation or substitute menus.
     - **Default menu**